Valemax: Initial career and ban

 On 24 May 2011, Vale Brasil received her first cargo at the Brazilian port Terminal Marítimo de Ponta da Madeira, 391,000 tons of iron ore bound for Dalian in China.
 However, the ship turned back towards the Atlantic Ocean in June after rounding the Cape of Good Hope and was rerouted to Taranto, Italy.
 There had been speculation that Vale Brasil was not allowed to enter the Chinese port fully laden, but according to Vale the destination was changed due to commercial, not political reasons.
 The ship arrived at the port of Taranto on 14 July 2011 to discharge her cargo.
-Since then, fully laden Valemax vessels have unloaded at various ports, such as Dalian in China, Sohar in Oman, Rotterdam, Ōita in Japan, Dangjin in South Korea, and the transshipment hub Vale has constructed at Subic Bay in the Philippines.
+Since then, fully laden Valemax vessels have unloaded at various ports, such as Dalian in China, Sohar in Oman, Rotterdam in the Netherlands, Ōita in Japan, Dangjin in South Korea, and the transshipment hub Vale has constructed at Subic Bay in the Philippines.

 On 31 January 2012, the Ministry of Commerce of the People's Republic of China officially banned dry bulk carriers with capacity exceeding 300,000 tons from entering Chinese ports in order to protect the domestic freight industry.
 Prior to this, only one of the new very large ore carrier chartered by Vale, Berge Everest, had unloaded Brazilian iron ore at a Chinese port – the ship arrived at Dalian on 28 December 2011 – but this was assumed to be a bureaucratic fluke as no Chinese port has regulatory approval to receive dry bulk carriers of that size.

-According to Vale, the discussions about allowing the Valemax ships to enter Chinese ports had been ongoing since the ban came into force and the Chinese officials had given a preliminary go-ahead for the construction of new berths capable of accommodating the 400,000-ton ships.
-According to the Ningbo Port Company, the construction of the new port facilities would take two to three years, causing further delays for Vale which in the meantime is losing $2–3 per ton of ore due to the ban.Vale's Valemax Service Still Faces Hurdles In China.
-Forbes, 4 September 2012.
-Retrieved 7 September 2012 On 15 April 2013, Vale Malaysia became the first 400,000-ton Valemax vessel to call a Chinese port.
+According to Vale, the discussions about allowing the Valemax ships to enter Chinese ports were ongoing since the ban came into force and the Chinese officials had given a preliminary go-ahead for the construction of new berths capable of accommodating the 400,000-ton ships.
+According to the Ningbo Port Company, the construction of the new port facilities would take two to three years, causing further delays for Vale which in the meantime was losing $2–3 per ton of ore due to the ban.
+On 15 April 2013, Vale Malaysia became the first 400,000-ton Valemax vessel to call a Chinese port.
 The partially loaded ship docked at the port of Lianyungang en route from the Vale transshipment hub in Subic Bay, Philippines.
 However, at the time the Chinese officials had not yet lifted the ban for fully laden Valemax vessels.
-Chinese port first to take in valemax giant.
-Lloyd's list, 18 April 2013.
 The first fully laden Valemax vessel to call a Chinese port since 2012, Shandong Da Ren, docked at the Dongjiakou port in Qingdao on 2 October 2014.
 The ban was officially lifted in July 2015.